The mathematics major is fun and rewarding and can lead to great jobs!

 Elective Mathematics Courses

 Along with the required courses, a major must complete three elective courses in Mathematics numbered 135 or higher.
-In addition, a major must complete two other courses, each of which is either an elective course in Mathematics numbered 135 or higher or a course from outside Mathematics, but in a related field, chosen from among COSC 201, 301, and 401; ECON 300, 301, 361, and 420; PHIL 350; any Physics course numbered 116 or higher (excluding PHYS 227); and any Statistics course numbered 200 or higher (Statistics courses cross-listed with Mathematics count as Mathematics electives).
+In addition, a major must complete two other courses, each of which is either an elective course in Mathematics numbered between 135 and 490 or a course from outside Mathematics, but in a related field, chosen from among COSC 201 or 211, 301 or 311, and 401; ECON 300, 301, 361, and 420; PHIL 350; any Physics course numbered 116 or higher (excluding PHYS 227); and any Statistics course numbered 200 or higher (Statistics courses cross-listed with Mathematics count as Mathematics electives).
 Note that this requirement can be satisfied by taking two math electives, one math elective and one related-fields course, or two related fields courses.
 Requests for alternative courses must be approved in writing by the chair of the Department in consultation with the Mathematics faculty within the Department via a petition from the student.
 To submit a petition, email the chair of the Department with relevant information about the course to be considered, for example, a syllabus from a recent semester of the course or a link to the course description.
 For study abroad petitions, approvals are contingent on submission of a transcript showing the grade earned in the course, in order to aid in student advising.
+Honor students may petition the department to count one math thesis course as an elective toward the major.

 Students who declared their Mathematics major before May 17, 2014, may count toward the major an approved outside course together with a requisite for that course chosen from the same discipline.